ibm-cloud-docs/text-to-speech/http.md

 Although the `GET` and `POST` methods are equivalent and offer identical functionality, it is always more secure to pass input text to the service with the `POST` method.
 A `POST` request passes input in the body of the request, while a `GET` request exposes the data in the URL.

-The following examples show equivalent text passed to each version of the `synthesize` method with different means.
+The following examples show equivalent text passed to each version of the `/v1/synthesize` method with different means.
 The text sent with the query parameter uses HTML URL-encoding to convert the characters into a format suitable for delivery over the Internet.
 The SSML markup includes various elements to control the synthesize operation; for more information, see [Specifying SSML input](#ssml).

 -   As plain text with the `text` parameter of the `GET` version of the method: